 Kuwa is the Japanese word for hoe.
 Legend has it that Japanese farmers would cook this dish directly on the flat part of their hoes!
-No idea why… But luckily, it cooks just as well (and possibly much better) in a frying pan in the comfort of your own kitchen.
+No idea why… But luckily, it cooks just as well in a frying pan, in the comfort of your own kitchen.

 This is a great Japanese recipe for days when you’re craving some yummy fried chicken right now, but don’t want to deal with deep-frying and its subsequent clean up.
 It’s also a much appreciated addition to any bento!

-Heat up a frying pan to medium-high and add a tablespoon of vegetable oil.
+- Heat a frying pan to medium-high and add a tablespoon of vegetable oil.
 Add the chicken and negi and fry on both sides, 3-4 minutes per side.
-Make sure to cook the chicken through (check the story section for tips).
+Make sure to cook the chicken through (check the article for tips).